AABelkhiria/CNC-Machine/README.md

 The program assuring the connection between the PC and the microprocessor.
 In fact, the program treats the contents of the file line by line.

+## Mecanical Conception

+This conception was made by Solidworks, containing all parts needed in the realization of the CNC-Machine.
+An Assembly file also indicates how parts are pieced together.

+## Electronic Conception

+Using Proteus 8, an electronic design was made in the form of a mother board.
+The board contains a shield space for the STM32 F3 Nucleo.
+Also, the power section is made by 3 L298, 1 for each step motor.